 Multicast interface.
 It can be either an IP address or an interface name.

-Multicast address for broadcasting synchronization events.
+Multicast address or Redis URL for broadcasting synchronization events.

 Multicast port for broadcasting synchronization events.